spoof/deepcubes/README.md

 # Deepcubes machine learning framework

-Robot Vera implementation of Intent Classifier logic based on combination of word embeddings and additional classifier on the top of them.
+Robot Vera implementation of machine learning and deep learning logic for a lot of kind inner projects.
+Like dialog systems, text classifiers, video processing.

 ## Authors